calcbench/python_api_client/docs/source/getting-started.rst

 ===============

 .. warning::
-     Talk to us before you start coding, Calcbench data is not free.
+     Calcbench data is not free and API access is not included in the standard Calcbench subscription.

 .. _install: